-In CC OSD mode, characters from the four character sets can be displayed on the screen at the same time.
-This is done using bits 12 to 13 of the parallel code of the character (see Table 36).
+In CC OSD mode, characters from the four character sets can be displayed on the screen at the same time, providing that all four of the character sets are of the same matrix.
+This is done using bits 12 to 13 of the parallel code of the character (see Table 37).

-Table 36 Character set bits coding
+Table 37 Character set bits coding